hadeswithming23/CTFWriteUps/content/PicoCTF/Forensics/Red.md

 ## Red
 ![[content/Assets/PicoCTFRed.png]]

-This is a ctf from
+This is a ctf from the pico ctf